 For several decades women teachers were paid substantially less than men, nor did they enjoy the same opportunities for promotion.
 Women staff of the Advanced School for Girls were disadvantaged when they joined the Adelaide High staff.
 In terms of salaries, even by 1916, there were four men on salaries between £256 and £475 per annum.
 No women, whether in leadership positions or not earned more than £200.
 The median salary range for male teachers (assistants) was about £170, for women about £140.
 Women tended to stay in the school, men were transferred and promoted much more often.
 They could have careers.

 In terms of qualifications and experience, especially in the first decade, University graduates were in relatively short supply.
 In 1912 and 1913 for example, 57 per cent of male staff were graduates and 48 per cent women.
 Of the non-graduate staff, many would have completed some University subjects, studying part time.
 In the same years the mean age of the women teachers was 35 years, and men, 32 years.
-This was a period, lasting until well after the second world war, in which women who married lost their teaching jobs.
-Male teachers on the staff tended to marry, the women were unmarried.
+This was the period, lasting until well after the second world war, in which women who married lost their teaching jobs.
+Male teachers on the staff tended to marry; the women were unmarried.

 Nearly all the teachers in the first few years had been pupil teachers trained in Education Department schools, including the Pupil Teacher School.
 There were occasional appointments from outside, but the great majority were in and of the State system of education.